aasem/cvision-2025/README.md

 #### **Course Overview**

-This course provides an in-depth understanding of classical and modern computer vision techniques, emphasizing practical applications and cutting-edge advancements.
-Students will gain foundational knowledge in image processing, machine learning, and deep learning for vision tasks while developing practical skills through quizzes, assignments, and a research project culminating in a small product.
+This course is uniquely designed to cover a range of computer vision techniques.
+The emphasis will be on the foundational knowledge in image processing, machine learning, and deep learning for vision tasks.
+There will be enough practical skills that will be imparted through quizzes, assignments, and a research project culminating in a small product.

 ---